 Who Is It For?

-Work Permit is a category of work pass for lower skilled or unskilled foreign manpower employed in blue collar job positions in various industries within the Singapore economy.
+The Work Permit issued by MOM Singapore is a category of work pass for lower skilled or unskilled foreign manpower employed in blue collar job positions in various industries within the Singapore economy.
 Only foreign nationals from approved source countries are eligible for this work permit category.
 The approved foreign nationals and approved source countries varies according to the industry category namely construction, marine, service, process and domestic work.
 The work pass category are generally subjected to a strict quota for each company and substantial monthly levies are payable by the employer to discourage the number of such work passes being issued.

 Key Features of Work Permit work pass category